Find Grad Schools

 25 Yearly Graduations

 California State University - Fullerton comes in at #18 on our list of the most popular colleges offering master's degrees in history.
 Each year, around 42,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 25 people received their master's degree in history from Cal State Fullerton.
-Around 64% of these students were from an underrepresented racial-ethnic group, and 55% were women.
-Those who complete their master's degree in history at California State University - Fullerton make a median salary of 44,930.
+About 45% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 #18